 This degree leads to the State of Illinois Professional Educator's License with an endorsement in Elementary qualifying students to teach in grades 1-6.
-Additional coursework is available for students who wish to teach in the middle grades.
-The elementary major requires students to choose a concentration in one of the following areas: English/language arts, fine arts, foreign language, mathematics, science, or social studies.
+Students who complete this program will have an English as a Second Language endorsement.

 Students choosing to major in Special Education will major in the Learning Behavior Specialist I (LBSI) program.
 They will earn the State of Illinois Professional Educator's License with an endorsement in LBSI which qualifies individuals to teach children between the ages of three and 21 with a wide range of disabilities: LD, ED, Intellectual Disabilities, Autism, TBI, Orthopedic, and Other Health Impairments (not including vision or hearing).
 An English as a Second Language endorsement is also included in this program.
 Additional course work is available to include an Early Childhood Special Education Approval.

 Individuals aspiring to teach music or art matriculate in the Slane College of Communication and Fine Arts.
 Degrees in the major are awarded through these colleges.
 The core courses required to teach at the K - 12 levels are taught through their major department and the Department of Teacher Education.
 Candidates have an advisor in their major as well as in the Department of Teacher Education.